 To be considered a new veteran-owned business, an entity must:

-Use as many pages as necessary to identify 100 percent ownership in the business.
+Include as many pages as needed to identify 100 percent ownership in the business.

 Contact the SOS at 512-463-5555 for filing assistance.